canitezserkan/Fiyat-Karsilastirma/README.md

 the other parameters about pricing, program displays the result instantly.
 There is no database available for this program and no installation required.

-Here is a youtube video link to present you how the program works. www.youtube.com/
+Here is a youtube video link for demonstration about how the program works. www.youtube.com/